 We intend to use the net proceeds from this offering to repurchase and/or redeem all of Trinity Acquisition plc's outstanding 12.875% Notes and for general corporate purposes.
 The 12.875% Notes mature on December 16, 2016.
-Trinity Acquisition plc has entered into an agreement with GSMP V Onshore International, Ltd., GSMP V Offshore International, Ltd., GSMP V Institutional International, Ltd., GSLP I Offshore Investment Fund A, L.P., GSLP I Offshore Investment Fund B, L.P., GSLP I Offshore Investment Fund C, L.P., GSLP I Onshore Investment Fund, L.L.C., all of whom are affiliates of Goldman, Sachs & Co., and Highbridge Mezzanine Partners Offshore Lux S.À.
+Trinity Acquisition plc has entered into an agreement with GSMP V Onshore International, Ltd., GSMP V Offshore International, Ltd., GSMP V Institutional International, Ltd., GSLP I Offshore Investment Fund A, L.P., GSLP I Offshore Investment Fund B, L.P., GSLP I Offshore Investment Fund C, L.P., GSLP I Onshore Investment Fund, L.L.C., all of whom are affiliates of Goldman, Sachs & Co., and Highbridge Mezzanine Partners Onshore Lux S.À.
 R.L., Highbridge Mezzanine Partners Offshore Lux S.À.
-R.L. to repurchase \$465.0 million aggregate principal amount of its 12.875% Notes.
+R.L. and Highbridge Mezzanine Partners Institutional Lux S.À.
+R.L. to repurchase \$465.0 million aggregate principal amount of its 12.875% Notes at a price that represents a slight discount to the make-whole redemption amount provided in the indenture governing the 12.875% Notes.
 The parties' obligations to purchase and sell the 12.875% Notes is conditioned on and subject to the completion of this offering.
 As a result, affiliates of Goldman, Sachs & Co., an underwriter in this offering, will receive a portion of the proceeds of this offering.
 See "Conflicts of Interest" for more information.